quasilyte/go-perfguard/_docs/CONTRIBUTING.md

 Now you can the tests with `go test -run /$name ./cmd/perfguard`.

 If you want to run all rules, not just the new rule, omit the `-run` parameter.

+## Testing -fix

+Tests inside `cmd/perfguard/testdata/quickfix` are structured like this:

+* `cmd/perfguard/testdata/quickfix/$name` is a test directory.
+* `cmd/perfguard/testdata/quickfix/$name/before.go` is a target Go file.
+* `cmd/perfguard/testdata/quickfix/$name/out/after.go` is expected output file.

+`before.go` file should be executable by `go run`, so it must be a main package.

+QuickFix tests not only check for the replacements to be correct, it also runs old and new code forms to check whether they produce identical results.

+So, add some `println()` statements to your QuickFix tests to validate the semantics.